chericito/mobohubb-docs/docs/Quick Start/onboarding/logging-into-mobohubb-mobile-app/employees-first-steps.md

 ---
 title: 'Mobile App: Quick Start Guide'
 excerpt: >-
-  Welcome to your **Onboarding: First Steps** guide.
+  Welcome to your **Mobile App: First Steps** guide.
 Here, we’ll walk you through the essentials of logging in, scanning QR codes, managing the time clock, completing tasks, and using forms or checklists—all from both mobile and web platforms.